-Adobe Premier Pro is a great tool for video editing that has a lot of features and functions you’re able to use.
-I am currently subscribe the creative cloud that allows me access to all the Adobe applications such as Premier Pro, Photoshop, After Effects, Lightroom and much more.
+Adobe Premiere Pro is an excellent tool for video editing that has a lot of features and functions you’re able to use.
+I currently subscribe to the creative cloud that allows me access to all the Adobe applications such as Premiere Pro, Photoshop, After Effects, Lightroom and much more.

 If you’re interested in the Creative Cloud, you can find more information here: Adobe Creative Cloud.

 Let’s get started, there are two methods you can use however I can never seem to get the first one to work for me, but it is worth a shot.
 (I think it has something to do with how my images are numbered.)

 Import Image Sequence

-This technique didn’t really work for me but it might work for you so I will detail it here.
+This technique didn’t quite work for me, but it might work for you so I will detail it here.

 3. Select the first image of the sequence and tick image sequence just above the file name box.

-4. This should then create a time-lapse of all your images.
+4. This step should then create a time-lapse of all your images.
 (It only got about 1-2 seconds worth of my videos)

 5. After this drag and drop from the project window into the timeline.